daichengxin/quantms-readthedocs/docs/benchmarks.rst

 Example Results
 ---------------

-By running and comparing different configuration of quantms, Some results are as follow:
+By running and comparing different configuration of quantms, Some results are as follows:

 .. image:: images/PDC_ms2rescore_v1.jpg
    :width: 300